darkawesome/blog/content/blog/Cyber-Defense-Analysis-Part2.md

 This is a continuation of Dimitri Nilov's previous work (https://www.gotechinsights.com/blog/part2cybertrend).
 When I started this project, I was not aware of his work initially.
 However, after reviewing his work, I have focused on a time series analysis of the attacks, focusing primarily on 2014 - 2022 to see if any trends emerge from year to year.

 ### Update December 17th, 2024
-Similar work has been done by Derek Loughrey.
+Similar work has been done by Derek Loughrey (https://www.gotechinsights.com/blog/key-global-cyber-trends-2014-2024).
 His research looks at the dominance of criminal actors, the growing exploitation of vulnerable industries such as healthcare, and the geopolitical dimensions of cyber warfare, particularly in the context of Russia's ongoing invasion of Ukraine.
 <!--more-->

 ## What's happening?